Long memory score-driven models as approximations for rough Ornstein-Uhlenbeck processes: Main results

 \section{Main results}

 Following the heuristic derivation above, in this section, we state our main theorem and present its proof.
-We begin with the following assumptions. \begin{assumption} There exists a constant $\gamma<\infty$, such that $U(x)\to \gamma$, as $x\to\infty$. \end{assumption}
+We begin with the following assumptions. \begin{assumption} The function $U: \mb{R}\to\mb{R}$ is locally bounded and converges to a finite limit $\gamma$ as $|x|\to\infty$. \end{assumption}

 \begin{assumption} The sequences $a_n$ and $\omega_n$ have the following asymptotic behavior as $n \to \infty$:

 \end{assumption}